signag/Hybrid-Car-Consumption-Monitor/docs/influxDBDataSchema.md

 | _value                 | value depending on field
 | **tag keys**           |
 | vin                    | Car ID (vehicle identification number)
-| process                | The process tag may take different values, depending on the field key<br/>for energy consumption: "charge" or "decharge"<br/>For fuel consumption: "engine"
+| process                | The process tag may take different values, depending on the field key<br/>- for energy consumption: "charge" or "decharge"<br/>- for fuel consumption: "engine"
-| source                 | The Source of consumption may be different depending on the process<br/>For energy decharge: "tripElectric" for purely electric trips or "tripMixed" for trips with fuel consumption<br/>For fuel consumption: only "tripMixed"<br/>For energy charge "consumption":  Location of charging device
+| source                 | The Source of consumption may be different depending on the process<br/>- for process=decharge: "tripElectric" for purely electric trips or "tripMixed" for trips with fuel consumption<br/>- for process=engine: only "tripMixed"<br/>- for process=charge:  Location of charging device

 ## Car_Monthly

 This bucket hosts statistical data aggregated on a monthly level.
+Car_Monthly entries for the current month are created and updated cyclically every hour by Influx task HCCM_StatsCurMonth tasks (see [Creation of Influx Tasks](./createInfluxTasks.md))
+After the end of a month, task HCCM_StatsMonth does a final update for the entire previous month.

 |Data Element                                 |Description
 |-------------------------------------------|-----